MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-1-prepare-environment.md

 ### Create a resource group

 1. A resource group name must be globally unique.
 First check if the name you want is available using the [az group exists](/cli/azure/group#az-group-exists) command.
+An output value of `false` means that the name is available.

    ```azurecli-interactive
    az group exists --name <myUniqueRGname>